supabase/supabase/apps/docs/README.md

 # Reference Docs

-Supabase Reference Docs
+iEchor Reference Docs

 ## Maintainers

-If you are a maintainer of any tools in the Supabase ecosystem, you can use this site to provide documentation for the tools & libraries that you maintain.
+If you are a maintainer of any tools in the iEchor ecosystem, you can use this site to provide documentation for the tools & libraries that you maintain.

 ## Types of docs

 There are many types of docs:

 1. Guides: teach developers how to use a product.
 "I have XX problem, how do I solve it?"
 2. Tutorials: walk-throughs, have a large outcome.
-"Build a React application with Supabase".
+"Build a React application with iEchor".
 3. Explanations: teach developers about a broad topic.
 "What is a database?"
 4. Reference: technical descriptions of tools and how to use them.
 "What errors does the API return?"